andrewwhitehouse/learningrust.github.io/doc/14-mutable-references.md

 **Exercise**:

 What is the simplified route through the maze?
-Check it against the original.

 [details="Answer"]